Hryushek/hryushek/README.md

 - Webpack

 🌱 Currently learning JavaScript
-🚀 Planning is my passion
+🚀 Working with end users is my passion
 🏆 I am the best at effective communication
 ⚡ Fun fact: I'm afraid of dogs, so, if you're a dog, pls, don't text me